GDPR Compliance Statement

 What is the GDPR?

-The European Union (EU) has set forth a new regulation, the General Data Protection Regulation (GDPR), which goes into effect on May 25, 2018.
+The European Union (EU) has issued a new regulation, the General Data Protection Regulation (GDPR), which went into effect on May 25, 2018.
 This regulation signifies the largest change in data privacy regulation history in over 20 years, and is comprised of a new set of laws that aim to provide increased protection of EU citizens’ personal data.
 The GDPR applies to all organizations (including CANDDi) that handle, control, or process the data of EU citizens, regardless of where in the world those organizations are based.

 Key changes to prior data protection regulations include increased territorial scope and applicability, changes to breach notification and penalties, and increased conditions for consent.
 Under the GDPR, EU citizens possess rights related to the following: data breach, right to access data, right to be forgotten, data portability, privacy by design, and more.

 GDPR compliance encompasses two distinct roles: data controllers and data processors.
 As defined by GDPR guidelines, a data controller is a person, public authority, agency, or other body which determines the purposes and means of processing personal data.
 You (the client) are a data controller.
 A data processor, on the other hand, is an entity (person, public authority, agency, or other body) which processes personal data on behalf of the data controller under the controller’s instructions.
 CANDDi is a data processor.
 Data controllers should use data processors that can effectively demonstrate their compliance with the GDPR.
 You can learn more about the new GDPR regulations here and here.

 CANDDi takes data protection and security seriously for all of our clients, and we’re committed to becoming compliant with GDPR regulations.
 Our team has been working for months to ensure that we address the GDPR from a product, legal, and process standpoint.